MojtabaBakh/Export-CSV-Django/readme.md

 ![Neutral png](/pictures/main.png)

-you can click on export excel and your exported data is like :
+you can click on export excel and your exported data is like ( on student sheet) :

 ![Neutral png](/pictures/data1.png)